Skip to content

 Respond to purchases and fulfill orders

-You can monitor orders placed through AI chat agents in three ways:
+Monitor orders placed through AI chat agents in three ways.

 View orders on the Transactions page in the Dashboard—they’re tagged with the originating agent.